Simultaneous approximation in Lebesgue and Sobolev norms via eigenspaces: Fractional power spaces of the Lapalacian and Stokes operators

 with $\rho(x)$ any $C^\infty$ function comparable to $\dist(x,\partial\Omega)$.
 If $A$ is the Stokes operator on $\Omega$ with Dirichlet boundary conditions then the domains of the fractional powers of $A$ are as above, except that all spaces are intersected with

 \end{theorem}

-These results are not new, but straightforward proofs are hard to find in the literature.
-The characterisation of the domains of the Dirichlet Laplacian can be found in the papers by Grisvard (1967), Fujiwara (1967), and Seeley (1972).
+The characterisation of the domains of the Dirichlet Laplacian can be found in the papers by Grisvard \cite{Grisvard}, Fujiwara \cite{Fujiwara67}, and Seeley \cite{Seeley3}.
 Note that Fujiwara's statement is not correct for $\theta=3/4$, and that Seeley also gives the corresponding characterisation for the operators in $L^p$-based spaces.
-For the Stokes operator $\A$, Giga (1985) and Fujita \& Morimoto (1970) both show that $D(\A)=D(A)\cap H_\sigma$; the former in the greater generality of $L^p$-based spaces.
-We use a key idea from the proof of Fujita \& Morimoto in our argument in Section \ref{sec:fracStokes}.
+For the Stokes operator $\A$, Giga \cite{Giga85} and Fujita \& Morimoto \cite{Fujita-Morimoto} both show that $D(\A)=D(A)\cap H_\sigma$; the former in the greater generality of $L^p$-based spaces.